JatinDevVytla/Task-1/README.md

-# Task-1
+#Whether Modelling
-Whether Modelling: Mathematical modelling of quadratic equations with input handling and version-controlled Python implementations.
+Mathematical modelling of quadratic equations with input handling and version-controlled Python implementations.

 Supports: